Gianni Infantino: The web of influence spun by Fifa’s re-elected president

 It is here where Qatar 2022 occupies such an interesting position, and not just because of its place in the calendar.

 While Fifa is now rightly criticised for failing to leverage the World Cup for reform, it has long had a complicated relationship with the controversial host.
-Some within the governing body spent many years investigating whether they could move 2022, since they “envisaged disaster”.
-When that didn’t happen, there was the brief plan to expand 2022 to 48 teams so it would have to be spread around the entire region, which would conveniently have brought in Qatar’s great political rivals in Saudi Arabia.
+Some within the governing body spent many years investigating whether it could move 2022, since they “envisaged disaster”.
+When that didn’t happen, there was the brief plan to expand 2022 to 48 teams so it would have to be spread around the entire region, which would conveniently have brought in Qatar’s great political rival, Saudi Arabia.

-Infantino’s links there have long been strong, and appear to go far deeper than those in Qatar despite living in Doha for the last few months.
+Infantino’s links there have long been strong and appear to go far deeper than those in Qatar, though he’s been living in Doha for the last few months.

-A further twist to this is that Uefa and Qatar seem to have the better relationship, that has only been deepened by Paris Saint-Germain president Nasser Al-Khelaifi rising to lead the European Club Association in the wake of the ESL.
+A further twist to this is that Uefa and Qatar seem to have the better relationship, which has only been deepened by Paris Saint-Germain president Nasser Al-Khelaifi rising to lead the European Club Association in the wake of the downfall of the ESL.

-Uefa and Fifa have meanwhile become increasingly distant, with relations at their most fractious around the biennial World Cup push.
+Uefa and Fifa have meanwhile become increasingly distant from each other, with relations at their most fractious around the biennial World Cup push.

-It has provoked more politicking than anything else.
+This has provoked more politicking than anything else.

-Fifa insist it was all an attempt to spread the wealth of the game, and finally sort a hugely problematic calendar.
+Fifa insists it was all an attempt to spread the wealth of the game and finally sort out a hugely problematic calendar.
 The fact is that these remain legitimate concerns.
-Conmebol were also initially in support of the plan.
-Fifa would also point to how this is a central part of Infantino’s vision, which is broadly to grow the game, develop football in other continents, spread the wealth and especially evolve the women’s game.
+The South American confederation Conmebol also initially supported the plan.
+Fifa would also point to how this is a central part of Infantino’s vision, which is broadly to grow the game, develop football in other continents, spread the wealth and, especially, evolve the women’s game.

 Figures in Uefa and the club game, however, firmly believe the entire plan was just a bait-and-switch to force the European game into accepting a new Club World Cup instead.

-Whatever the reality, it is difficult to dispute Infantino was politically outmanoeuvred here.
-Rather than risk being railroaded, Conmebol and Fifa struck up a rare alliance, and almost hinted at a future without the World Cup - Fifa’s great financial source - by setting up an Atlantic Nations League.
+Whatever the reality, it is difficult to dispute that Infantino was politically outmanoeuvred here.
+Rather than risk being railroaded, Conmebol and Fifa struck up a rare alliance and almost hinted at a future without the World Cup – Fifa’s great financial source – by setting up an Atlantic Nations League.

 That has led to suspicions on the other side.
 Many within Uefa now wonder about a possible carve-up for future World Cups.
 The expected bidders for 2030 indicate the future landscape.
 Spain-Portugal-Ukraine have already announced their intentions.
-Uruguay-Argentina-Paraguay are expected to follow, to commemorate the World Cup’s centenary, but they may wait until 2034 so as to not split the “emotional” vote.
+Uruguay-Argentina-Paraguay are expected to follow, to commemorate the World Cup’s centenary, but they might wait until 2034 so as to not split the “emotional” vote.

-Because, on the other side, now China is not an option, it is commonly believed that Infantino’s preferred bid would be Saudi Arabia-Egypt-Greece.
+On the other side, now China is not an option, it is commonly believed that Infantino’s preferred bid would be Saudi Arabia-Egypt-Greece.

 That would be a frankly incredible prospect so soon after Qatar.
 Such a host would bring all of the same controversies, from a mid-season World Cup to human rights, but by orders of magnitude.